MicrosoftDocs/power-platform/power-platform/developer/create-developer-environment.md

     - The industry that you work in.
     - The type of applications or solutions that you're interested in developing.
     - Products, technologies, and programming languages that you're interested in.
-9. When you're finished, select **Join**.
-Your preferences appear on the next page in the top right, and you will see a Welcome message and will receive a welcome email.
+9. Select **Join**.
+Your preferences appear on the next page in the top right, and you will see a welcome message and will receive a welcome email.
 10. Set up a Microsoft 365 developer sandbox to build your solutions independent of your production environment.

 You can also [manually create a test tenant](/azure/active-directory/develop/quickstart-create-new-tenant).